- What proof of citizenship do I need to bring?

 In order to board the ship, all guests are required to provide proper travel documentation.
 Guests unable to provide proof of citizenship will not be permitted to sail.

 Sixthman highly recommends all guests travel with a passport (valid for at least six months beyond completion of travel).
 Although a passport is not required for U.S. citizens taking cruises that begin & end in the same U.S. port, travelling with a passport enhances your disembarkation experience, as delays may be expected upon your return to the U.S. if you do not have one.
 Additionally, passports make it easier for you to fly from the U.S. to a foreign port should you miss your scheduled port of embarkation, or need to fly back to the U.S. for emergency reasons.

 The Western Hemisphere Travel Initiative (WHTI) allows U.S. citizens (including children) sailing on cruises that begin and end in the same U.S. port to travel with one of the following WHTI compliant document:

-Original or suitable quality copy of a Stat Issued Birth Certificate
+- Original or suitable quality copy of a State Issued Birth Certificate

 A government-issued photo ID is also required for all guests, including children 16 and over.
 For more information, a complete list of WHTI-compliant documents or to obtain a passport application, visit www.travel.state.gov.